Guest Lectures

 Where: UniS S003, University of Bern

 On Tuesday evening, 19 November 2024, Prof. em.
 Dr. Nira Yuval-Davis (University of East London) will give a lecture at the University of Bern.
-The evening will focus on her expertise in feminism, intersectionality, racism, and antisemitism.
+The evening will focus on her expertise in the fields of feminism and intersectionality, as well as racism and antisemitism.

 Mapping variation in multilingual postcolonial settings: The case of Namibia